jkulak/git-ninja/README.md

 To checkout means to update your files/directories with the version of the file or directory (tree), or the whole working tree (all your files) from a given revision from your repository.

-Checking out a whole working tree (i.e. a previous commit - that is not a HEAD of any branches), like `$ git checkout  551c3e0` would lead to a [detached head state](#detached-head).
+Checking out a whole working tree (i.e. a previous commit - that is not a HEAD of any branches), like `git checkout  551c3e0` would lead to a [detached head state](#detached-head).

-* `$ git checkout <branch_name>` - switch to an existing `<branch_name>`.
+* `git checkout <branch_name>` - switch to an existing `<branch_name>`.
 Using the `-b` option will create new branch before checking it out.
 That is git 101.
-* `$ git checkout master~3 <file_name>` - update <file_name> with a version from master~3 (this can be any revision, where the file <file_name> existed).
+* `git checkout master~3 <file_name>` - update <file_name> with a version from master~3 (this can be any revision, where the file <file_name> existed).
 If no revision is supplied, git will try to checkout the file from the latest tree/commit.
 You can use this after accidentally deleting a file from a working tree.

-You would use `$ git checkout -b feature_x origin/feature_x` in case you want to start working on a branch, that is present in the upstream, but not in your local repository.
+You would use `git checkout -b feature_x origin/feature_x` in case you want to start working on a branch, that is present in the upstream, but not in your local repository.

 [🔝 go to table of content](#toc)